maria/foregit/doc/foregit.md

 ## Foregit

 Foregit is an interface between Foreman and Git.
-You can synchronize and define a Foreman instance through a Git repository.
+You can describe and maintain a Foreman instance through a Git repository.

 ### Install and configure